BrauCamaH/astro-portfolio/src/pages/blog/getting-started-firebase-emulator.md

 ---
 title: "Getting started with Firebase Emulator Suite"
-excerpt: "The new Firebase Emulator allow you manage a firebase project inside your own local enviroment."
+excerpt: "The new Firebase Emulator allow you manage a firebase project inside your own local environment."
 publishDate: "2023-08-04T15:36:19.399Z"
 image: "https://miro.medium.com/v2/resize:fit:630/1*pCuwNTu1PZfvzGYzJwRt3A@2x.png"
 category: "Firebase"
 author: "Braulio Camarena"
 layout: "@layouts/BlogLayout.astro"
-tags: [firebase, local enviroment, firebase emulator suite]
+tags: [firebase, local enviromment, firebase emulator suite]
 ---

-The new Firebase Emulator allow you manage a firebase project inside your own local enviroment.
-This can be really usefull when you need to try your apps feautures, also you do not want to mess around with production.
+The new Firebase Emulator allow you manage a firebase project inside your own local environment.
+This can be really useful when you need to try your apps features, also you do not want to mess around with production.
 So Firebase Emulator should be the way to go at developing Apps with Firebase.

 # Installation